-- The triggering professional claim detail lines included in episode spend are less than or equal to 0, OR - It is within the bottom 2.5% of all episodes with the lowest Non-risk-adjusted Episode Spend (not the Risk-adjusted Episode Spend), without taking into account episodes where the triggering professional claim spend is less than or equal to ( $\leq$ ) 0.
+- The triggering professional claim spend is less than or equal to 0. - It is within the bottom 2.5% of all episodes with the lowest Non-risk-adjusted Episode Spend (not the Risk-adjusted Episode Spend), without taking into account episodes where the triggering professional claim spend is less than or equal to ( $\leq$ ) 0.